 A quiche is a wonderfully adaptable dish.
 You can choose the season’s most flavorful vegetables and any variety of cheeses and meats and make a healthy meal that can be assembled in minutes.

-To make this delightful crustless quiche lorraine, add crumbled cooked bacon and shredded Gruyere cheese to the cream and egg mixture along with a pinch of nutmeg, salt and pepper.
+- To make this delightful crustless quiche lorraine, add crumbled cooked bacon and shredded Gruyere cheese to the cream and egg mixture along with a pinch of nutmeg, salt and pepper.
+(Feel free to use shredded swiss cheese or any other favorite cheese instead of the Gruyere).

 For this crustless quiche lorraine recipe as well as for many of the recipes here at One Dish Kitchen, we use a 5-inch baking dish which holds about 1 1/2 to 2 cups.
 You can use any similar smaller sized baking dish or pie plate.